Roi Huber

-Roi Huber (רועי הובר; born February 10, 1997) is an Israeli professional basketball player for Hapoel Jerusalem of the Israeli Basketball Premier League and EuroCup.
+Roi Huber (רועי הובר; born February 10, 1997) is an Israeli professional basketball player for Hapoel Jerusalem of the Israeli Premier League and the EuroCup.

 Early life

 Huber was born in Kadima, Israel.
 He played for Hapoel Lev Hasharon youth team and helped them to win the Israeli Youth State Cup in 2012, alongside his teammate Tamir Blatt.
 Huber joined Wingate Institute Academy in his late teens.

 Professional career

 In 2014, Huber started his professional career with Hapoel Kfar Saba.

 On July 5, 2015, Huber signed with A.S.
 Ramat HaSharon of the Israeli National League.
 In 26 games played for Ramat HaSharon, he averaged 10.7 points, 3.3 rebounds and 5.3 assists per game.
 Huber led the National League in 3-point percentage with 47 percent.

 On July 26, 2016, Huber signed a two-year deal with Hapoel Jerusalem.
 Two days later, He was loaned to Hapoel Holon for the 2016–17 season.
 Huber helped Holon reach the 2017 Israeli League Playoffs as the first seed, but they eventually were eliminated by Maccabi Haifa.

 On July 27, 2017, Huber joined Maccabi Haifa for the 2017–18 season.

 On June 27, 2018, Huber returned to Hapoel Holon for a second stint, signing a three-year deal.

 On July 27, 2019, Huber signed a one-year deal with Hapoel Galil Elyon of the Israeli National League.

 On July 30, 2020, he signed with Hapoel Eilat of the Israeli Basketball Premier League.

 On May 28, 2022, he signed with Hapoel Galil Elyon of the Israeli Basketball Premier League.